MarcoLucidi01/ytcast/readme.md

 - the computer running `ytcast` and the target device need to be on the **same network**.
-- the target device should have the YouTube TV app already installed.
+- the target device should have the YouTube on TV app already installed.
 - it also helps if the target device is already turned ON. `ytcast` supports Wake-on-Lan, but it's still WIP and doesn't work very well (see [TODO][4]).